Ericsson/codechecker/docs/authentication.md

  * `groupPattern`

-   Group query pattern used.
-Must be a valid LDAP query expression.
+   Group query pattern used LDAP query expression to find the group objects a user is a member of.
+It must contain a `$USERDN$` pattern.

- * `groupMemberPattern`
+   `$USERDN$` will be automatically replaced by the queried user account DN.

-  Group member pattern will be combined with the group patten to query user for ldap group membership. `$USERDN$` will be automatically replaced by the queried user account DN.
+ * `groupNameAttr`

-  Example configuration: `(member=$USERDN$)`
+   The attribute of the group object which contains the name of the group.

  * `groupScope`

    Scope of the search performed.
 (Valid values are: `base`, `one`, `subtree`)

 ~~~{.json}
 "method_ldap": {